 Whatever Your Heart Desires

-With the right materials, you can most definitely create whatever garden bed shapes your heart desires.
+With the right materials, you can create whatever garden bed shapes your heart desires.
 Get creative in your plans to best use the space you have and provide exactly what you need.

-Solar lighting is awesome and allows you to put lights almost anywhere you desire them.
-If you have a spot in your yard that is out of the way, but perfect for garden lighting, you will have much to choose from to make it exactly how you want it.
+Solar lighting is awesome and allows you to put lights almost anywhere you desire.
+If you have a spot in your yard that is out of the way but perfect for garden lighting, you will have much to choose from to make it exactly how you want it.

-Careful choices of variances in vegetation height can provide a dramatic backdrop that looks as if your yard is buried deep in a forested woods.
+Careful choices of variances in vegetation height can provide a dramatic backdrop that looks like your yard is buried deep in forested woods.
 Many people use this effect for urban settings to allow for a natural privacy screen and muffle sounds from nearby neighbors.

 If you live where growing large, upright deciduous trees can be a challenge due to climate issues, consider the addition of palm trees.
-With proper care, these trees allow for the shade you may desire, and the addition of ever-changing texture.
+With proper care, these trees allow for the shade you may desire and the addition of an ever-changing texture.

 The variances of vegetation highlighted in the garden showcase how you can mix and match heights, textures, and garden features to provide changing interests through the changing seasons.